 Biomarker Development - Facilities

-The Laboratory consists of three adjoining wet laboratories with a total area of about 2,000 ft2 including a walk-in cold room.
+The laboratory consists of three adjoining wet laboratories with a total area of about 2,000 ft including a walk-in cold room.
 A suite of offices for lab members is adjacent to the laboratory.

 Major Laboratory Equipment